Different Ways of Seeing the World

-Artists depict how they see the world.
-They select whatever seems important and how they can best show or express it.
-Different styles of art offer different ways of looking at the world and the artworks produced provide many ways of seeing it.
+We all see the world somewhat differently.
+Artists create and depict how they see the world, making it available for others to see and to react.
+They select what seems important, valuable, or meaningful enough to pursue and work at how they can best show or express this.
+In this manner, different kinds and styles of artworks offer different ways of looking at the world and offer many ways of seeing it.
+If we can open our eyes and look, artworks can enrich our views and expand our life.

 Put several painters in front of the same apple and each will paint a different version of it.
 Some paintings might look more delicious than the real thing, others might view the apple from the inside out, yet others might show us the worm lurking around its stem.
-That's the privilege art has: to offer almost endless visions, even of tings we know.
+That's the privilege art has: to offer almost endless visions, even of things we think know.
+Meaningful art (painting, literature, music...) always surprises or touches us in some way.

 Schools and Rules